 Specialist Disability Accommodation (SDA) Certification

-The SDA Design Standards focus is on providing a home environment that maximises the capacity of the individual to live as independently as possible incorporating personal support features within their home.
+The SDA Design Standards focus is on providing a home environment that maximises the ability of the individual to live as independently as possible incorporating accessible design and personal support features within their home.

 SDA Certification Process